 Training essentials for Darwin

 #2.
-Making good friends first with Dorothy and then the rest of the cast.
-We were so fortunate that our "Dorothy", Kayla, is a true dog person who understands positive
+Making good friends with "Dorothy" and then the rest of the cast.
+We were so fortunate that our "Dorothy", Kayla, is a true dog lover who understands and uses positive

 #3.
 Good pottying habits!
 I know, this is pretty mundane, but a nightmare if this particular aspect of a dog's education isn't airtight.

 #4.
-"Trainability" : any dog ready to strut his hour upon the stage enjoys learning, can work through frustration, and has great impulse control.
+"Trainability" : any dog ready to strut his stuff on stage enjoys learning, can work through frustration, and has great impulse control.

 Misa Martin is a Certified Professional Dog Trainer.
 Years of attending agility seminars, workshops, seminars and camps with her first dog led to the beginning of her professional dog training career as a PetSmart Trainer in 2008.
 In addition to teaching at PCOTC's Family Manners and Agility programs, Misa is a staff trainer at the Mount Vernon Humane Society, active with Waggytail Rescue as a consultant for training and behavior issues, and a trainer with the Briarcliff SPCA education program.
 Misa owns HappyValleyDogs.com, providing reward based training to private clients.
 Through her knowledge, experience, and sense of humor, Misa encourages students to approach dog training as a team effort, where students learn as much from their dogs as dogs learn from their "parents," making training fun for humans and dogs alike!